vbryce/ethicalbankingrecommender/README.md

 #*Identifies alternative options based on shopping transaction history using open-web Corporate Social Responsibility company ratings.
 #*Makes one recommendation at a time so as not to flood the customer.
 #*Allows opt out of the recommender service.
-#*Allows option to see a detailed responsibility assessment of a company.
+#*Provides a link to detailed responsibility assessment for a company, and alternatives listed by responsibility rating.

+#Use cases / benefits: Ethically conscious customers who are interested in using the power of big data to help them make informed buying decisions.
+Contribution to Capital One corporate social responsibility strategy by using finance data for good and demonstrating commitment to ethical principles to current and prospective customers.

-#Platforms and datasets used: Microsoft Flow, Twilio, Capital One Hackathon API, Sharepoint (company lookup/simulated DB), CSRHub company ratings.
+#Platforms and datasets used: Microsoft Flow, Twilio, Capital One Hackathon API, CSRHub company ratings.

+#Limitations of the proof of concept version: Please note that the proof of concept mainly demonstrates the Twilio workflow.
+The response is generic and not linked to the individual data yielded by the API.

 #Summary of operation:
 #*SMS sent to customer saying they have signed up for ethical buying recommendations and asking if they'd like one.
 #*Transaction history is preloaded for better performance.
 (For the purpose of the simulation, random customer data is generated).
-#*If buyer indicates yes, the program lists transactions from the last 30 days in descending order of value.
-Using the top 10 (a performance consideration), it refers to the database for alternative options.
-#*One recommendation at a time is provided, including a tinyurl linking to a more detailed responsibility assessment for the company.
-#*Customer is asked if they'd like another recommendation.
+#*If buyer indicates yes, the program picks a company from the list of transactions that is below its sector average CSRHub rating and provides a link to its CSRHub report, and a list of other companies in the sector ordered by rating (descending),
 #*If customer replies No to ethical buying recommendations, they are given options to unsubscribe.
+#*Error capture provides an option to be connected to the bank's contact centre (simulated) if the workflow fails.

+#Features not currently functioning:
+*Logging of customer-specific transaction data, summing to order by transaction volume (can't see a way to compose and work with lists and custom variables in Twilio).
+*Ability to request further recommendations after first (as above).

 #Assumptions: [i]Customer has appropriately consented to opt in to the service and be contacted about it. [ii]Transaction data from the API yields merchant ID. [iii]Lookup of merchant ID to responsibility credentials. [iv] Merchant ID exists in the responsibility lookup.